saltydk/matcharr/README.md

 ### Matcharr
 Matcharr compares data from Sonarr/Radarr instances to libraries in Plex/Emby and fixes any mismatches created by the agents used.

+### Python
+Python 3.8 is the targetted requirement for this script.
+May work with other versions just don't assume it will.

 ### Current assumptions / limitations
-* Agents for movies are tmdb or imdb.
+* Agents for movies are Plex Movie, tmdb or imdb.
-* Agents for shows are tvdb which means no HAMA or tmdb.
+* Agents for shows are Plex TV Series or tvdb.
 * Assumes that you are using a similar directory structure to the ones recommended by Plex.
 This for [movies](https://support.plex.tv/articles/naming-and-organizing-your-movie-media-files/)
 and this for [TV Shows](https://support.plex.tv/articles/naming-and-organizing-your-tv-show-files/).
 If you deviate from the structure you should assume that this script will not work for your setup.
 Names of the files/folders are not important as long as they are unique since we use the folder data in the various sonarr/radarr instances to figure out which is which and not relying on Plex to guess.

-### Plex warning
-The new movie agent introduced in 1.20.0.3125 changes how Plex stores metadata and will not work with matcharr at this time.

 ### Emby notice
 Matcharr will queue the refresh requests in Emby after editing the metadata which means that if